| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 on the solution mode.
 In the simplest case (mode 1), it is just the

-passed unchanged from the params argument to iram---it is
+passed unchanged from the params argument to iram

 commonly a table containing the coefficient arrays A and